interkosmos/xodo/README.md

 Slightly updated to be compatible with modern compilers.

 ## Build
-Use the provided Makefile to build the source code:
+Use the provided Makefile to build the executable:
 ```
 $ make
 ```